yannickkirschen/ddir/docs/index.md

 `ddir init --source <path> --destination <path>`

+**Global fast mode:** if you just want to compare change dates of files and not their content (md5 hash), you can use the fast mode `--fast on`.

 ### Create diff

 This will traverse the source directory, compare it to the destination directory and store the diff in `.ddir`.

 `ddir create --source <path>`

+**Fast mode:** if you just want to compare change dates of files and not their content (md5 hash), you can use the fast mode `--fast on`.

 ### Resolve diff